newsuk/times-components-native/README.md

 # times-components-native [![circleci][circleci-image]][circleci-url]

-Home of The Times' `react native` components used in the mobile and tablet apps.
+Home of The Times' React Native components used in the mobile and tablet apps.

 ## Table of Contents